BroadbandForum/usp/docs/specification/index.md

 1. Compose the USP Message.
 2. If `payload_security` is `TLS12`, encrypt the USP Message.
 TLS will segment the encrypted Message per the maximum allowed TLS record size.
-    1. If all TLS records + Record header elements are less than the maximum allowed USP Record size, then a single USP Record is sent.
+    1. If all TLS records + Record header fields are less than the maximum allowed USP Record size, then a single USP Record is sent.
     2. Otherwise segmentation of the USP Record will need to be done.
-        1. If the record size of a single TLS record + USP Record header elements is less than the maximum allowed USP Record size, exactly one TLS record can be included in a USP Record.
+        1. If the record size of a single TLS record + USP Record header fields is less than the maximum allowed USP Record size, exactly one TLS record can be included in a USP Record.
-        2. If the TLS record size + Record header elements is greater than the maximum allowed USP Record size, the TLS record is segmented across multiple USP Records.
+        2. If the TLS record size + Record header fields is greater than the maximum allowed USP Record size, the TLS record is segmented across multiple USP Records.
-3. If the Message is transmitted using `PLAINTEXT` and the Message + Record header elements are greater than the maximum allowed USP Record size, the USP Record is segmented.
+3. If the Message is transmitted using `PLAINTEXT` and the Message + Record header fields are greater than the maximum allowed USP Record size, the USP Record is segmented.
 4. Set the `payload_sar_state` field for each transmitted Record.
     1. If there is only one Record, `payload_sar_state` = `NONE (0)`.
     2. If there is more than one USP Record, the `payload_sar_state` field is set to `BEGIN (1)` on the first Record, `COMPLETE (3)` on the last Record, and `INPROCESS (2)` on all Records between the two.